jjakim/HiveTul/README.md

 information is not recorded by this implementation.

 So far (12/14)
-HX711.pl - read the first side of the two input card. pinout set to my system, may need customazation for you.
+-HX711.pl - read the first side of the two input card. pinout set to my system, may need customazation for you.
-PCSensor.pl - trying to read more than just one of the PCSensor products.
+-PCSensor.pl - trying to read more than just one of the PCSensor products.
 Able to read model number, have not set up special routines for each model found.